roflcoopter/viseron/README.md

 # Viseron - Self-hosted NVR with object detection
 Viseron is a self-hosted, local only NVR implemented in python.
+The goal is ease of use while also leveraging hardware acceleration for minimal system load.

 # Notable features
 - Records videos on detected objects